CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 More information about specific applications can be found [here](../../apps/alpha.md)

-!!! warning "Default python"
+!!!
+Python
-    Python is available e.g. through the `python-data` module.
-This will replace the system python call with python 3.10.
-This environment has a lot of regularly used packages installed by default.
+    Python is available only through different [Python](../../apps/python.md) modules. [python-data](../../apps/python-data.md) is a good first choice, it includes a lot of regularly used packages.

 ## Running jobs